 Procedure for hydroxyapatite (solid) implantation

-A solid hydroxyapatite implants is permanent.
-It is thought that due to the porous nature of these implants they lack strength but this is possibly made up for by the ease of bone tissue growth into the pores of the implant once inserted.
+A solid hydroxyapatite implant is permanent.
+It is thought that due to the porous nature of these implants they lack strength, but this is possibly made up for by the ease of bone tissue growth into the pores of the implant once inserted.
 Over time they are partially resorbed and replaced by natural bone.